adnanmuhtadi/milestone-project-2/README.md

 ### Validation

 On code completion, i ensured my code was validated with no snytax errors.
-I used [W3C Markup Validator](https://validator.w3.org/) for HTML5 and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) for CSS3 to ensure my code is W3C Compliant.
+I used [W3C Markup Validator](https://validator.w3.org/) for HTML5, [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) for CSS3 to ensure my code is W3C Compliant.
+I used [JSHint](https://jshint.com/) to helps to detect errors and potential problems in your JavaScript code.

 #### Results